dlccyes/blog/thoughts/Junior Year 1st Semester Review.md

 Summing up this lab course, it's not quite what I expected (I thought it would be super easy with close to no loading), but it's not bad, I didn't learn much, but I had some fun doing the team project.
 And thanks to the early due date of project, it did not contribute to the final projects nightmare week.

 ## Computer Architecture
+The course contents are pretty difficult to me, but the quizzes and the midterm is pretty easy.
+I got pretty good scores in all of the quizzes and exams, but because I kind of failed the final project, my overall grade isn't too good.

 ## Special Project
 I joined professor Hung-Yu Wei's game theory group, and honestly, I'm quite disappointed.
 I spent the summer and the first 2/3 participating in the weekly game theory in wireless networks study group, in which I read several papers and present 2 of them.
 Nothing else.
 I found listening to others' presentations, really served to purpose.
 The information you got is just too little.
 Preparing and presenting the 2 papers myself did help me understand the game theory techniques they used better tho.